-- This work was supported by the grants from Minerva Fellowship to R. I. We thank Neil Mitchell and - 557 Valentin Rime for their helpful discussion throughout the open discussion process.
-We wish to thank - 558 Antonio Schettino and Derek Keir for their review which helped improving the manuscript.
+- This work was supported by the grants from Minerva Fellowship to R. I. We thank Neil Mitchell and - Valentin Rime for their helpful discussion throughout the open discussion process.
+We wish to thank - Antonio Schettino and Derek Keir for their review which helped improving the manuscript.
+We thank the - 567 editors of Solid Earth for helpful comments and review process.